The Ultimate Guide to Watercolor Types

 Each watercolor paint has a lightfastness number.
 Lightfastness refers to whether they will fade in the sun or not.
 The ratings are I, II, III, and IV, with I being the best and IV being the worst.

 Despite these qualities, I wouldn’t avoid using these colors.
 These colors are typically vibrant and fun.
-They’re perfect for scanning in to a computer and using digitally.
+They’re perfect for scanning into a computer and using digitally.

 Fugitive Colors

 Fugitive colors refer to colors that fade in the sun.
 They have the lowest lightfastness rating of IV.
-Opera Pink is notorious color known for this property.
+Opera Pink is a notorious color known for this property.

 Reflective Qualities

-Gouache is a type of paint that you might want to consider if you scan a lot of your work.
+Gouache is a type of paint you might want to consider if you scan a lot of your work.
 It’s very similar to watercolor but results in a more opaque finish.
 The matte quality of the paint is perfect for scanning.

 Toxicity

 Watercolors contain some pigments and elements that are possibly harmful.
-You can read more about toxicity in watercolors here.

 If this is a concern, there are non-toxic versions of watercolors available.
 There are also cadmium-free versions available from Windsor & Newton.